OlivierSohn/hamazed/BACKLOG.md

   . . sol .
   mib . ré .

-- while searching for a world, display this status message:

-Randomly generating level 1 with constraints: walls size  = 6 walls proba = 0.7
-  1 connected component(s)
-Number of computing nodes: 1 (i.e length of assignees)

-World generation started 4 seconds ago, using random matrices, with columns and row shuffling and matrix rotation.
-12345 random matrices were generated
-21312354 interleaved matrices were generated 1235416253 rotated matrices were generated
-32149 Worlds were tested.
-2212 were rejected due to fronteer issues.
-The other have the following connected component distribution:
-CC 2 .
-CC 3 ...

 - bug : when client reconnects, it is not reflected in the name until world is there.

 - fix response on collision:
  Z
   XZ  <- here we stay one time too long.
  X

-- with careful benchmarking:
-** in produceUsefulInterleavedVariations : are matrices generated one by one?

-** adjust the gap of number of cc in 'tryRotationsIfAlmostMatches' to optimize world generation time.

-** maybe reduce number of rotations: rotate (of 1) w times then rotate (of w) h times assuming this would cover most probable cases where n connected components can join (?)

-- document different permutation strategies:

-Generating random numbers is expensive, hence we need permutation strategies where with a minimal amount of permutation we can generate a big variety of number of cc, so that permutating becomes interesting vs generating fresh random numbers.

-measure span of number of connected components, over number of permutations used.

-- optimize world creation with .7 ratio: try 02
-  generate 4 numbers (8 bit precision) per random Int using bit shifts replace Material by Int + constants
-  parallellism: see how to set capabilities, and how to race between cores.

 - optimize opengl rendering under heavy conditions (no delta rendering, a lot of successive renders, like in the resize scenario)